Whtneyas/real-time-web-applicatie/README.md

 I have three concepts in mind, and I will choose one out of the three to work with further.

 ## Concept 1 - Guess the lyrics
-My first concept is the guess the lyrics concept. i think this idea or design already exist.
+My first concept is tO guess the lyrics concept. i think this idea or design already exist.
 With this guess de lyrics game.
 Multiple users have to play to make it more fun.
 The user first log in with his or her name and waits still other players join to start.
 The user can also play it individual if there is no one joing the game.

 ###  Features
 - A logging in with user name